-3 super effective ways to get your child's attention (without constantly shouting)
+3 super effective ways to get your child's attention (that doesn't involve shouting)

 When my four-year-old is watching something on TV or colouring or even just playing with some Lego on the table, it can be near impossible to try and get his attention without having to YELL.